Culture of Odisha: Religion

 In its long history, Odisha has had a continuous tradition of dharmic religions especially Hinduism, Buddhism and Jainism.
-Ashoka's conquest of Kalinga (India) made Buddhism a principal religion in the state which led to the establishment of numerous Stupas and Buddhist learning centres.
+Ashoka's conquest of Kalinga (India) made Buddhism a principal religion in the state which led to the establishment of numerous Stupas and non religion learning centres.
 During Kharavela's reign Jainism found prominence.
 However, by the middle of the 9th century CE there was a revival of Hinduism as attested by numerous temples such as Mukteshwara, Lingaraja, Jagannath and Konark, which were erected starting from the late 7th century CE.
 Part of the revival in Hinduism was due to Adi Shankaracharya who proclaimed Puri to be one of the four holiest places or Char Dham for Hinduism.
 Odisha has, therefore, a syncretic mixture of the three dharmic religions as attested by the fact that the Jagannath Temple in Puri is considered to be holy by Hindus, Buddhists and Jains.

 Presently, the majority of people in the state of Odisha are Hindus.
 As per the census of 2001, Odisha is the third largest Hindu-populated state (as a percentage of population) in India.
 However, while Odisha is predominantly Hindu it is not monolithic.
 There is a rich cultural heritage in the state owing to the Hindu faith.
 For example, Odisha is home to several Hindu saints.
 Sant Bhima Bhoi was a leader of the Mahima sect movement, Sarala Dasa, was the translator of the epic Mahabharata in Odia, Chaitanya Dasa was a Buddhistic-Vaishnava and writer of the Nirguna Mahatmya, Jayadeva was the author of the Gita Govinda and is recognized by the Sikhs as one of their most important bhagats.
 Swami Laxmananda Saraswati is a modern-day Hindu saint of Adivasi heritage.

 Odisha has Christian and Muslim minorities.
 There are around 898,000 Christians in Odisha (2.44% of the population).